-I have been an Anglican priest since 2002, working in parishes in Preston and East London and in chaplaincy in Lancaster.
+I have been a priest in the Church of England since 2002.
+Working in parishes in Preston and London, and as a chaplain in Lancaster and Preston.

-My training and vocation have given me the lifelong gift and privilege of being part of peoples lives in different circumstances.
+My training and vocation have given me the lifelong gift and privilege of being part of peoples lives in all kinds different circumstances.

 As a therapist this life has given me a particular kind of 'ear' for the big things of life, for the minute detail, and for the spiritual rites of passages, themes and meanings in my own life, and the lives of others.
 You can rest assured though that, while I may offer challenge as part of your process of change, I am affirmative of all sexual, gender and cultural identities.